i-like-robots/hyperons/README.md

 The `h()` function accepts the following arguments:

-* `element` This can be the name of a HTML element, or a function or a class
+* `element` This can be the name of a HTML element, a function, or a component class
 * `properties` An optional object of HTML element attributes.
 See the [properties documentation](#properties) for more information.
 * `...children` An optional number of child elements.
 See the [children documentation](#children) for more information.

-This method returns the HTML output wrapped in an object marking it as as safe.
+It returns a simple representation of the element.

+This method can also be accessed as `createElement(element[, properties][, ...children])`.

-### `render(safeString)`
+### `render(element)`

-The `render()` function converts the wrapped output of the `h()` method into a regular string.
+The `render()` function transforms the output of the `h()` method.

+It returns a string of HTML.

+This method can also be accessed as `renderToString(element[, properties][, ...children])`.

 ## Syntax

 ### Properties

 Properties are declared as an object containing [HTML attributes][attrs] and values.
-Attribute names may be written in camelCase or in lowercase.
+Attribute names may be written using any case and will always be lowercased.
 For example, the attribute `tabindex` may be written as `tabIndex`.
-Any HTML attributes written in camelCase will be converted to lowercase but they will not be hyphenated.
 Attributes requiring hyphens, such as `aria-*` and `data-*`, should be written with hyphens.

 Since `class` and `for` are [reserved words][words] in JavaScript you may use the aliases `className` and `htmlFor` instead.

 Boolean attributes, such as `hidden` or `checked`, will only be rendered if assigned a [truthy][truthy] value.
-Enumerated attributes which accept the values `"true"` or `"false"`, such as `contenteditable`, will be rendered with their assigned value.
+Enumerated attributes which accept the values `"true"` or `"false"`, such as `contenteditable`, will be rendered with their assigned value as a string.

 Any framework specific properties such as `key` and `ref` will not be rendered.
-Any attributes with a function value will be ignored.

 [attrs]: https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes
 [words]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords